GSA/ai-experience-sharing-platform/cms/README.md

 .github/workflows/main.yml - Builds, tests, deploys the AI Sharing Platform for dev, staging, and prod.
 .github/workflows/codeql-analysis.yml - Scans for code quality and security issues in the AI Sharing Platform and it's dependancies.
+.github/worklows/restage.yml - Monthly restage of deployed images to catch updates to the base images.

 ## Strapi design considerations